Donald Trump, Whose Own Doctor Rates Him As Obese, Mocks Rally Protester For Alleged ‘Serious Weight Problem’

-Donald Trump held a campaign rally on Thursday night in Manchester, New Hampshire, but when the rally was briefly interrupted by a protester, Trump took the opportunity to ridicule the man’s weight, according to report on the rally by USA Today.
-Television cameras did not broadcast an image of the protester, making it impossible for viewers to determine exactly who Trump was talking about.
+President Donald Trump held a campaign rally on Thursday night in Manchester, New Hampshire, but when the rally was briefly interrupted by a protester, Trump took the opportunity to ridicule the man’s weight, according to a report on the rally from USA Today.
+Television cameras did not broadcast an image of the protester, making it impossible for viewers to determine exactly who the president was talking about.

 “That guy’s got a serious weight problem,” Trump said as security officers led several apparent protesters out of the SNHU Arena.
 “Go home, start exercising.”

-But the insult coming from Trump was perhaps a case of projection, because at his latest physical exam in February, Trump’s own doctor rated his weight as “obese.”
-Trump weighed 243 pounds at the physical exam, according to a USA Today report, which was an increase of four pounds over the previous year’s weight at his physical exam.
+But the insult coming from Trump was arguably a case of projection, because at his latest physical exam in February, Trump’s own doctor rated his weight as “obese.”
+Trump weighed 243 pounds at the physical exam, according to a USA Today report, which was an increase of four pounds over the previous year’s weight.

 “That makes him technically obese,” the USA Today report said, citing a statement issued by the White House.

-The weight of 243 put Trump’s body mass index over 30, which is the cutoff point for obesity.
+Trump’s weight of 243 pounds put his body mass index over 30, which is the cutoff point for obesity.

 Trump appeared to show some consciousness of his own weight issues when he continued at the rally, saying of the protester, “Got a bigger problem than I do.
 Got a bigger problem than all of us,” according to CNN fact-checker Daniel Dale, posting via his Twitter account.